michaelmosmann/silk/binds.md

 {% endhighlight %}

 ### Adding Constructor Parameter Descriptions
-Usually we don't (need to) provide any additional information how Silk should construct the instance.
+Usually we don't (need to) provide any additional information how Silk should construct an instance.
 The bootstrapper will ask the `InjectionStrategy` to pick the `Constructor` to use for our `Implementation`.
 All dependencies needed to instanciate it are resolved in the same way.

 In some cases we want a special instance injected into the constructor selected.
 Therefore we can add additional _hints_ so Silk knows what to do.
 Generally we have 2 options to achieve this:

-- Use targeting (see end of page)
+- Use targeting (see <a href="#targeting">end of page</a>)
 - Add `Parameter`s to the `toConstructor` call

 Lets have a look at the latter solution.
-Assuming our `Implementation` needs a instance of `Foo` as constructor argument and we want to get a special named `Foo` for it we can describe this like that:
+Assuming our `Implementation` needs a instance of `Foo` as constructor argument and a special instance of `Foo` should be used this can be described like below:

 {% highlight java %}
 protected void declare() {